Anatomy of the Vaginal Area

 Until something goes wrong…then we panic!
 And realize how little we actually know about the structures and workings of our "va-jay-jay".

-It will be a start to better vaginal health.
+Doing so will be a start to better vaginal health.
 And a more gratifying sex life for ourselves and our partner.

 Let's Get Acquainted With The Anatomy of the Vaginal Area

 Before we discuss the external and the inside of the vagina anatomy, let's have a general view of the vulva.
-The vulva is the area between our legs.
-Vagina is inside this part which we cannot see.
+The genitalia between our legs is the vulva, not the vagina.
+Vulva is the outside part of our genital area.

-Do refer to the diagram on top for a clearer understanding of the anatomy of vaginal area.
+Do refer to the diagram on top for a clearer understanding of the anatomy of the vaginal area.

 The vulva includes the mons pubis.
 It is the rounded and fleshy area in front of the pubic bones at the lower part of the abdomen.
 Hair starts to grow on it when we hit puberty.

 From outside, the vulva extends from the bony area at the front (covered by a woman’s skin and pubic hair) to the perineum at the back.
 The perineum ends at the anus.
+The anus or butthole is below the vagina opening.

 The structures within the vulva are the same as the building blocks that make up our face, skin, hair and mucus membrane.
 (The mucus is the outer membrane that produce secretion).